 Conclude our Amish Day with a visit to Arthur to do some last-minute shopping.
 Stitch and Sew is a wonderful shopping stop for quilters, but there are also furniture and quilt shops, a bakery, fudge shop and more.
 You may choose to visit a greenhouse instead to purchase beautiful spring plants.

 HISTORIC NEW HARMONY, IND.

-Spend a wonderful day exploring the historic sites and village of New Harmony, Ind.
-Site of the 1820s Harmonie religious society’s commune, the town was sold in 1825 to Robert Owen, who attempted to create an intellectual utopia here.
+Spend a wonderful day exploring the historic sites and village of New Harmony.
+Site of the 1820s Harmony religious society’s commune, the whole town was sold in 1825 to Robert Owen, who attempted to create an intellectual utopia here.
 We will begin our visit at the ultra-modern Atheneum to view exhibits there.
 Begin our guided tour of the town historic sites: the roofless church, log cabins, Harmonist homes, doctor’s office, opera house, community house, marble labyrinth, granary, boxwood labyrinth and more.